2017 Fantasy Football RankingsWith training camp around the corner, we have updated our 2017 Fantasy Football Rankings on July 16th.

 2. Tom Brady, New England Patriots

-Dealing with a shoulder injury for much of the past two years, Luck opted for shoulder surgery this offseason to correct the issue and there's a chance he won't be ready for the start of training camp in July.
+Dealing with a shoulder injury for much of the past two years, Luck opted for shoulder surgery early this offseason and there's no clear timetable for when he will resume throwing.
 Even though he was less than 100 percent last year, Luck still scored the fourth-most fantasy points among QBs as he threw for 4,240 yards, 31 touchdowns and 13 interceptions.
 In the four (of five) seasons that he has played more than seven games, Luck has rushed for more than 250 yards and multiple touchdowns in each of those seasons.

 Coming off an MVP-winning season, Ryan shattered previous career highs with 4,944 passing yards and 38 touchdowns while throwing a career-low seven interceptions.
 With Steve Sarkisian taking over as offensive coordinator, the plan is to not deviate from the team's current offensive scheme.